artero/jambots/README.md

 # Jambots CLI

+:warning: **Important notice:** This gem is in an early stage of development.
+Changes in commands or class interfaces may be introduced in future versions.
+Use it at your own risk and make sure to stay up-to-date with updates. :warning:

 Jambots is a command-line interface (CLI) tool for interacting with chatbots powered by OpenAI's GPT.
 It allows you to create new chatbots, manage chatbot conversations, and send messages to chatbots.

 ## Installation